4. Commonly Used Classes in the Java

 public int compare1(Object o1, Object o2){

-// must return
+// must make

-// -1 if o1 is "smaller than" o2
+// -1 if o1 "smaller than" o2

-// 0 if o1 is "equal to" o2
+// 0 if o1 "equal to" o2

 if(age1<age2) return (-1);

-else if (age1 == age2) return (0);
+else if (age1==age2) return (0);

 else return +1;